-I am an applied statistician interested in translational genetics– particularly developing methods and systematic analysis to dissect the molecular mechanisms, prioritize gene targets, and predict disease risk of complex diseases by leveraging large-scale biobanks and multi-omics data.
+I am an applied statistician specializing in translational genetics and computational omics, focused on developing methods for systematic analysis to dissect molecular mechanisms, prioritize gene targets and pathways, and predict disease risk in complex diseases by leveraging large-scale biobanks and multi-omics data.

-and obtained MS in Bioinformatics.“An approximate answer to the right problem is worth a good deal more than an exact answer to an approximate problem.”
+“An approximate answer to the right problem is worth a good deal more than an exact answer to an approximate problem.” - John Tukey

 Specialties: Biostatistics, Multiomics, Statistical Genetics, Machine Learning.